Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

-#### In progress - Version 8.6
+#### 2021.08.13 - Version 8.6

-- Add option to add book name and verse reference to parashah labels.
+- Add option to show book name and verse reference in parashah labels.

 #### 2021.08.10 - Version 8.5